creold/open-in-notion/README.md

 4. Click `Load unpacked extension`
 5. Select `src` folder from this repository

-### Or
-1. Launch Chrome
-2. Go to Extensions (`chrome://extensions/`)
-3. Drag and drop a .crx file onto the extensions page in Chrome.
-You will be asked to review the permissions and add the extension.

 ### Usage
 1. Paste a Notion link into a Chrome address bar.
 2. Press `Enter`.